 A cornerstone of the Ocean Resort, Amada restaurant from chef Jose Garces features all the tapas you could want to replenish your energy from a hard day of playing the slots or relaxing on the beach.
 With wrap-around windows, it has an airy feel that’s often missing from casino-based restaurants.

-Long a staple in Old City Philly, Amada is Spanish restaurant with classics like tortilla Espanola (Spanish omelette), ceviche, and gambas al ajillo (garlic shrimp).
+Long a staple in Old City Philly, Amada is Spanish restaurant with classics like tortilla Espanola (Spanish omelette) and ceviche.
+Their gambas al ajillo (garlic shrimp) reminds us of a century-old restaurant we love in Madrid.
 Meats from the grill, paella, and lots of cheeses and charcuterie complete the wide variety of offerings.
 For drinks, the sangria is great, and the list of Spanish wines is long.

 Tony Boloney’s